jnevesbriard/jnevesbriard.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a neurocritical care physician-scientist who aims to improve the outcomes of individuals with acute and severe brain injury such as subarachnoid hemorrhage, intracerebral hemorrhage, ischemic stroke and status epilepticus.
-Please feel free to reach out to discuss potential areas of collaboration.

 ## Background